kierengill/codepath-prework-summer2022/README.md

 [Link to GIF](https://imgur.com/a/vCgSoDI.gif)

 ## Reflection Questions
-1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
+1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here. <br />
 N/A

 2. What was a challenge you encountered in creating this submission (be specific)?
-How did you overcome it? (recommended 200 - 400 words)
+How did you overcome it? (recommended 200 - 400 words) <br />
 I have prior experience in web development, so creating this submission was straightforward.

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) I have prior experience in web development, so while creating this was fun, I didn't learn anything new.
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) <br />
+I have prior experience in web development, so while creating this was fun, I didn't learn anything new.
 However, I have always been curious about the differences between TypeScript and JavaScript, as I have never coded in TypeScript myself.
 What are the fundamental differences between the languages, and are there specific situations where one language serves a better purpose than the other?

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
-Be specific. (recommended 100 - 300 words)
+Be specific. (recommended 100 - 300 words) <br />
 If I had the additional time, I would have implemented most of the optional features.
 Ideally, I would have created 8 buttons, each with different pitches so that all 8 buttons resemble a complete musical octave.
 I would have made the playback speed increase by 1.1x each turn, and I would have randomized the order of the pitches for each turn by using the Math.random() function.
 I would have also implemented the countdown timer of 15 seconds per turn.